singleron-RD/scflvdj/docs/usage.md

 | `match_barcode`| (Optional)Full path to matched scRNA-Seq barcode.tsv.gz file.

 > [!NOTE]
-> All path must be full path.
-Relative path are not allowed.
+> fastq File has to be gzipped and have the extension ".fastq.gz" or ".fq.
+Must use absolute path and relative path are not allowed.

 ### Multiple runs of the same sample